 Secure boot or Microsoft secure boot is a feature first introduced with Windows 8, and included as part of Windows 10.
 In conjunction with the computer's UEFI secure boot technology, it helps prevent malware, such as rootkits, from running when a computer boots.
-Computers that come with Windows 8 or Windows 10 have secure boot enabled by default and will prevent any changes to the boot settings or firmware unless it is disabled.
+Computers with Windows 8 or Windows 10 pre-installed have secure boot enabled by default preventing any changes to the boot settings or firmware unless disabled.

 How to disable secure boot